Book Your COVID-19 Vaccination

 Before booking, check your eligibility to receive a vaccination using the Australian Government Vaccine Eligibility Checker.
-You must be 18 years of age or older.
 The pharmacy will check and verify your eligibility before you receive the vaccination.
 If you are not eligible or cannot demonstrate your eligibility when you arrive for your vaccination, we may not be able to vaccinate you.

 You will receive an email and SMS reminder 24hrs prior to your scheduled appointment.

 4: Book second dose

 Our staff will book your appointment for a second dose of vaccine in the pharmacy on the day of your first appointment.